 How would you know if your cat is suffering from asthma?
 Often, the first sign that your cat is having an asthma attack is wheezing and coughing.
 You may also notice that your cat is hunched forward, close to the ground, and has their neck extended as if they are trying to expel a hairball.

 You will see your cat's sides going in and out as they work hard to breathe and you may also notice them drooling and coughing up mucus if they are having a full-blown asthma attack.
 All of this can cause your cat to become very frightened and stressed.
-If you notice that your cat is having difficulties breathing, contact your vet immediately for assistance or call your nearest animal emergency hospital!
+If you notice that your cat is having difficulties breathing, contact your vet immediately for assistance or call your nearest urgent care animal hospital!